 TWUL and the UK water industry generally face increased scrutiny from regulators and key stakeholders, including the UK Government and other political parties.
 The UK's Official Opposition, the UK Labour Party, had stated in its manifesto in the 12 December 2019 UK General Election a commitment that, were it to win the 2019 General Election, it would renationalise the UK water industry.
-Following the election, it is not yet known whether that commitment will remain Labour Party policy under the new Labour Party leader (due to be announced on 4 April 2020).
-However, the prospect of renationalisation has diminished since the Conservative Party won the General Election.
+Following the election, it is not yet known whether that commitment will remain Labour Party policy under the new Labour Party leader, Keir Starmer.
+However, the prospect of renationalisation has diminished since the Conservative Party won the 2019 General Election.